Skip to main content

 Our Faculty

-TCU’s Geology team has researched countless corners of the planet and published scores of books, papers and patents.
-Their backgrounds include degrees from University of Chicago and University of Southern California, careers in the oil and gas industry, and contributions to programming for The Learning Channel.
+TCU’s geology faculty have researched countless corners of the planet and published scores of books, papers and patents.
+Their backgrounds include degrees from University of Chicago and University of Southern California, careers in the oil and gas industry, and contributions to programming for TLC.
 Meet our faculty.

 What Sets Us Apart

-The teacher-scholar philosophy at TCU means professors actively immerse themselves in research--often with involvement of both undergraduate and graduate students.
+Teacher-Scholars — TCU’s teacher-scholar model means professors are both teachers and researchers — often with involvement of both undergraduate and graduate students.
 When your teachers are involved scholars themselves, everyone benefits.

-At TCU there’s a shared willingness by faculty to collaborate across disciplines in teaching and research.
+Interdisciplinary Focus — At TCU, there’s a shared willingness by faculty to collaborate across disciplines in teaching and research.
 Our goal is for students to build on their new knowledge, making valuable connections between concepts and ideas from different areas of study.
-This motivates our students to be more creative in their lifelong learning, and enhances the critical thinking skills needed for problem solving in today’s world.
+This motivates our students to be more creative in their lifelong learning and enhances the critical thinking skills needed for problem solving in today’s world.

 Career Prospects